 Hubspot is our marketing automation tool.
 It’s where we run all our email marketing campaigns, track engagement, score marketing qualified leads, and manage parts of the lead lifecycle from.
 Our goal is to keep this system aligned with Salesforce so that we’re staying current with processes to support the sales cycle.

 Hubspot Roles have been created to standardize company-wide access, as well as to ensure that all users have appropriate access to Hubspot.
 Below is an overview of the Roles.
-Please reach out to Greg Bouton if you think your role needs to be changed.

 - Super Admin: Unlimited access to our Hubspot instance.

 - Standard Admin: Pared-down admin access to our Hubspot instance.
 Ability to change Hubspot settings, import data, bulk delete, and edit/delete workflows has been disabled.

 - User - Edit Access: Basic access to our Hubspot instance with added ability to edit objects, export data, create forms/lists/files, read/write ads, campaigns, blogs, landing pages, and URL redirects, and create/edit reports.

 - User - Read Access: Basic ‘read only’ access to our Hubspot instance.